marchoeppner/LaMeta/docs/installation.md

 #### Config files

-LaMeta uses three environment-specific config files.
+LaMeta uses three (or more) config files.

 `base.config` This is always needed and specifies how much resources each stage of the pipeline requires.